Visiting Combo Waterhole safely

 Although not as remote as other Central West Queensland parks, unexpected rain and flooding can cut road access.
 We strongly suggest you take the following:

 - Fuel stove.
-No fires are permitted in Combo Waterhole Conservation Park.
+Fires are permitted in Combo Waterhole Conservation Park.

 - Complete first-aid kit.
 Include sun and insect protection in your kit.